gbinside/code_tests/01-BBB.md

 ## 157

 This problem was asked by Amazon.

 Given a string, determine whether any permutation of it is a palindrome.

-For example, carrace should return true, since it can be rearranged to form racecar, which is a palindrome. daily should return false, since there's no rearrangement that can form a palindrome.
+For example, `carrace` should return true, since it can be rearranged to form `racecar`, which is a palindrome. `daily` should return `false`, since there's no rearrangement that can form a palindrome.

 ## 159